How to Organize Virtual Consultations

 Who is Using Virtual Consultations?

-From telemedicine to virtual fitness training, bridal shopping to construction services, small business owners are shifting their “first impressions” online.
-How well they handle those digital introductions can mean the difference between earning a customer’s business or not.
+From telemedicine to virtual fitness training, bridal shopping to construction services, small business owners are shifting their "first impressions" to remote consultation.
+How well they handle those digital introductions can mean the difference between earning a customer's business or not.

 With the right organization, a virtual consultation can be a great new vertical for meeting clients where they are (safely in their homes) and providing them with valuable information while ensuring their health and safety.